The next set of three points concern developing uncommon Mahayana equanimity from the relative point of view of others.

 So everybody wants to be happy.
 Nobody wants to be unhappy.
 We’re all equal.
 That’s from the point of view of others – everybody’s equal from that point of view.
 As His Holiness the Dalai Lama says, everybody appreciates a smile rather than a frown.
 Obviously not a stupid smile on your face, like an idiot, in an inappropriate time; but just a kindly face, kindly expression, rather than no expression or a frown.
 So let’s focus on that.
 Certainly everybody sitting here in the circle wants to be liked and not disliked, and nobody wants to be ignored.

 So this is what is emphasized here.
 That even when we’re talking about just ordinary happiness, everybody wants it.
-And so if we have an opportunity to give, to bring happiness to others, even if it’s just the ordinary worldly type of happiness, it’s not fair to just give it to those that we like – like when giving out tea in the teachings to a whole group of people attending.
+And so if we have an opportunity to give, to bring happiness to others, even if it’s just the ordinary worldly type of happiness, it’s improper and incorrect to just give it to those that we like – like when giving out tea in the teachings to a whole group of people attending.
 So let’s focus on this.

-And the example would be as I just said: if we were serving tea, we had a big supply of tea, and we were serving it to the people in a group, let’s say at a teaching, that everybody has an equal right to get some tea.
+And the example would be as I just said: if we were serving tea, we had a big supply of tea, and we were serving it to the people in a group, let’s say at a teaching, that it is improper to give it just to some and not to everyone.

 The next point is quite similar.
-Here we had that everybody was equal in their right to have happiness, and the next point is that everybody is equal in their right to be free of suffering.
+Because everyone is equal in wanting to be happy and not to suffer, then not only is it improper to work to bring happiness only to some and not to everyone, but also, similarly, it is improper to work to alleviate the suffering of just some and not of everyone.
 If there were ten sick people, they are all equal in wanting to overcome their sickness – or ten injured people – if we were a doctor.
-And so it’s not fair to just treat those who can pay more or those whom we like, but we need to help them all if we are able to.
-And the last patient in the day is as equal and deserving of our full attention as is the first patient of the day.
+And so it’s totally wrong to just treat those who can pay more or those whom we like; we need to help them all if we are able to.
+And the last patient in the day is as equal in their wish to be cured as is the first patient of the day, and so we need to pay equal attention to them.
 So we focus on others with this understanding of how we need to treat them all equally, without regarding some as close and some as distant.

-These last two points I think are a little bit easier to relate to if we are a parent and have a number of children, not just one or two: all our children are equally deserving of our love and attention; and if they are sick and all need to be equally fed and all need to be equally taken care of when they’re sick, not just our favorites.
-Although of course there are some parents who among their children have favorites, we know how much resentment and problems that causes in the other children.
-And so that’s a good example to try to relate to, even if we don’t have many children, and is relevant if we are a teacher as well – it doesn’t have to be a Dharma teacher, a teacher in a regular school – that all the children are equally deserving of attention and help in their studies, and they’re all equally deserving of our sincerely answering their questions.
+These last two points I think are a little bit easier to relate to if we are a parent and have a number of children, not just one or two: all our children are equally want our love and attention; and if they are sick, all need to be equally fed and all need to be equally taken care of, not just our favorites.
+Although of course there are some parents who, among their children have favorites, we know how much resentment and problems that causes in the other children.
+And so that’s a good example to try to relate to, even if we don’t have many children, and is relevant if we are a teacher as well – it doesn’t have to be a Dharma teacher, a teacher in a regular school – that all the children are equally in wanting our help in their studies, and they’re all equally want us to sincerely answer their questions.

 So that is the four-fold transformation that is done with offerings in any tantra ritual, and obviously this is an analogy for the process of becoming enlightened.
 We have to get rid of ordinary obstacles and interferences, gain the understanding of voidness, generate ourselves in a pure form, and then be able to give happiness – here we’re talking about the most pure joy – to everyone, of enlightenment (so that’s like the nectar), and being able to give it equally to everyone (it never runs out).
 So we have this type of practice with offerings, both on a more ordinary level, the level of giving ordinary things, and giving enlightenment.
-So that helps us with this full scope of being willing to give to everybody, because everybody has an equal right to happiness, pure happiness, and equal right to be free from their suffering.
+So that helps us with this full scope of being willing to give to everybody, because everybody equally wants to have happiness, pure happiness, and equally wants to be free from their suffering.
 But who do we give to when we don’t have enough?
 That’s a real dilemma.